The Negative Effects of Alcohol on Your Vein Health

 This means your body is back on duty (double-duty, in fact) to get things back to a normal level.
 And included in that double-duty shift is your veins.
 And working double time means more strain in them, which can greatly increase your chances of damaging them.

 As mentioned above, when you have one drink, your circulatory system is able to relax a bit and enjoy your blood flowing nicely.
 However, if you don’t stop after that first drink, then you may be setting yourself up for some problems.

 Since drinking does not lead to varicose veins, we are not making the claim that you need to stop drinking in order to keep your veins healthy.
-Rather, be aware of the possible effects, and know that the problems will be more severe for those who are already predispositioned to vein issues.
+Rather, be aware of the possible effects, and know that the problems will be more severe for those who already have a predisposition to vein issues.

 If you are concerned about your vein health, related to alcohol or otherwise, it’s a good idea to schedule a free consultation with a vein specialist at Vein Clinics of America today.
 Our vein specialists are the top in the industry and will work with you to ensure that your vein health stays in tip-top shape.

 Relief from varicose veins begins with a FREE** consultation visit

 Have a Vein Clinics of America network physician examine your legs and recommend a treatment program customized to your specific condition.